 Growing a healthy lawn from scratch requires a healthy soil.
 Success or failure is strongly tied to the way you get the soil for grass ready for seeding.
-Here’s how to prepare soil for grass seed.
+Here are some simple but necessary steps for preparing ground for turf.

-After a couple of years of living in a house with a dirty, muddy, poor looking yard I’ve decided that I had enough.
+After a couple of years of living in a house with a dirty, muddy, poor looking yard I’ve decided that I had enough!
 It was about time to grow my own lawn, from scratch and preparing ground for grass seed was the first step to take!
-I came across a lot of problems and one of them was closely related to the soil so I’ve decided to offer a few tips on preparing ground for turf for those experiencing the same issues as I had.
+I came across a lot of problems and one of them was closely related to the soil so I’ve decided to offer a few tips on preparing ground for turf for those experiencing the same issues as myself.

 I find that preparing soil for turf is crucial!
 The quality of the soil for grass is super, super important if you want to grow a healthy lawn (and who doesn’t?).
 It all starts a few weeks before the actual seeding process so if you’re short on time or impatient, growing a lawn from scratch is not the right project for you.
 If you’re thinking about growing your own lawn from scratch as I did, I strongly recommend you don’t skip any of these steps in soil preparation so take the time to absorb this simple but vital information in this tutorial on preparing ground for turf.